 Telestroke technology dramatically reduces the critical window for stroke assessment and action.
 Neurologists must assess, diagnose and treat a stroke patient within three to four-and-a half hours of the beginning signs of a stroke for clot dissolving medication to be effective.
 Getting treatment within this timeframe is also important to minimize damage to the brain.

 Determining the type of stroke is the first step in providing specialized treatment.
-Atrium Medical Center stroke experts identify whether the stroke is caused by a blood clot or by bleeding in the brain.
+Atrium Medical Center stroke physicians identify whether the stroke is caused by a blood clot or by bleeding in the brain.
 Before starting treatment, our physicians may use the following to thoroughly evaluate your condition:

 Further tests may be done to determine the location of the clot or bleeding and to assess the amount of brain damage.